f1rehaz4rd/csec380_final_project/README.md

-# pytest cache directory #

-This directory contains data from the pytest's cache plugin, which provides the `--lf` and `--ff` options, as well as the `cache` fixture.

-**Do not** commit this to version control.

-See [the docs](https://docs.pytest.org/en/latest/cache.html) for more information.
+# CSEC 380 Group Project
+This has all the files for our group project along with the agile set up for our workflow.